 I do have hope though.
 And this hope comes from incredible young people and local leaders working tirelessly every day to help their communities.
 Young people like the volunteers with GFC partner Homies Unidos in Los Angeles, who have helped distribute free groceries to families in need – just amazing.
 And young people like the graduates from a home for street children in Bangladesh run by our partner LEEDO who have organized events to distribute food and raise awareness about the issues impacting kids living on the streets – how inspiring are they?

 I’m also heartened by the inventive work of GFC’s partners to ensure kids have access to education amid pandemic-related disruptions.
 In Kenya, for example, Oasis Mathare invented a text message tool to help children with limited internet access get their classwork whilst schools were closed.
-In Nicaragua, CREA used its mobile library program to bring books and reading comprehension exercises to children in remote areas.
 Wow.

 And I’m grateful to the GFC partners who have found creative ways to improve kids’ mental health and address COVID trauma.
 Groups like Legis in North Macedonia, which organized hikes with therapists for migrant children and youth living in camps, and Suprava Panchashila Mahila Uddyog Samity in India, which has teamed up with a GFC alumni partner to offer Dance Movement Therapy to the young people it serves.
 I am so inspired by these amazing groups who care so deeply for the children in their communities.